andrewgormley/educenter-hugo/exampleSite/content/english/tournaments/rifles-only-weekend-cup.md

 **Map Pool:** Bocage, Brecourt, Carentan, Dawnville, Depot, German_Town, Harbor, Hurtgen, Neuville, Pavlov, Powcamp, Railyard, Rocket, Stalingrad and Tigertown.

 **Schedule:** The groups will be drawn on the 11th of March after registration has closed.
 On the 12th of March the competition will go live!

-Groups of 5: teams are expected to complete their matches before the 24th of January, 22:00 BST.
-A schedule will be put in place with suggested dates; teams are free to play their games earlier or later, as long as they are complete before the deadline.
-If a date cannot be agreed, the match will be forced on a Sunday of that game week.
-A schedule will be put in place for the knockout phase.
-Again, If a date cannot be agreed, the match will be forced on a Sunday of that game week.
 Only sign up if you are willing to complete all of your scheduled games!
 Not completing the fixtures will have an impact on your chances of entering future competitions.

+**8 teams:** 2 groups of 4 will be drawn at random, taking into account seeding.
+At minimum, teams are expected to complete all of their group matches on the 11th of March.
+All teams will progress into the knockout bracket.
+At minimum, teams are expected to complete all of their knockout matches on the 12th of March.
+If there are unforeseen delays in the competition, the 13th of March will be used to complete the grand final.

+**More than 8 teams:** Groups will be drawn at random, taking into account seeding.
+At minimum, teams are expected to complete all of their group matches on the 11th of March.
+8 teams will progress into the knockouts.
+At minimum, teams are expected to complete all of their knockout matches on the 12th of March.
+If there are unforeseen delays in the competition, the 13th of March will be used to complete the grand final.

 **Players:** You are allowed to sign up a maximum of 8 players in 1 team.
 You will need to include the GUIDs of your players when registering - we will not accept teams with missing GUIDs.